Pre-Natal and Post-Natal Lymphatic Massage

 Choose a Qualified Therapist: For both prenatal and postnatal massage, seek out a licensed massage therapist who is certified in Manual Lymphatic Drainage massage; preferably the Vodder method, and experienced in prenatal/postpartum/post-op massage.
 They will be familiar with the necessary adjustments and contraindications.
 They should also follow proper hygiene and ensure you are in a comfortable, professional setting.
 Don’t be afraid to ask about their training.
 A well-trained practitioner will work in conjunction with your medical care, not replace it.
 Lymphatic massage is an adjunct therapy to support wellness and recovery - make sure to continue with your regular prenatal check-ups and postpartum care.

 When these precautions are observed, lymphatic drainage massage is a gentle, low-risk therapy.
 Countless pregnant and new mothers have found it a safe way to get relief from swelling and stress.
 As always, listen to your body - if something doesn’t feel right during a session, speak up immediately.
-A nurturing, client-centered approach is key: ourgoal is for you to feel cared for, comfortable, and better after each session.
+A nurturing, client-centered approach is key: our goal is for you to feel cared for, comfortable, and better after each session.

 Frequently Asked Questions (FAQ)